Spatio-Temporal Graphical Counterfactuals: An Overview: Differences between POM and SCM

 \subsection{Ignorability and Back-door Criterion}

 In the view of statistics, the ignorability assumption (see \textbf{Assumption~\ref{assumption: igno}}) is equivalent in calculation to the causal sufficiency assumption (see \textbf{Assumption~\ref{assumption: suff}}) with a back-door criterion.
-The accurate definition of back-door criterion can be found in these papers and books~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}.
-Here we present another from with respect to the TABLE~\ref{table: pom}, defined as \begin{definition}[Back-door Criterion~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}] In TABLE~\ref{table: pom}, the covariate $X$ is said to satisfy back-door criterion, if a Bayesian network is built on all the variables relative to $X, Y, T$, and there is an ordered pair $T\rightarrow Y$ that satisfy \begin{enumerate} \item[1.] no variable in $X$ is a descendant of $T$; \item[2.] $X$ blocks every path between $T$ and $Y$ that contains an arrow into $T$. \end{enumerate} \end{definition}
+The formal definition of the back-door criterion can be found in these papers and books~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}.
+Here we present alternative formulation with respect to Table~\ref{table: pom}, defined as follows: \begin{definition}[Back-door Criterion~\cite{diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}] In Table~\ref{table: pom}, the covariate $X$ is said to satisfy the back-door criterion, if a Bayesian network is built on all the variables relative to $X, Y, T$, and there is an ordered pair $T\rightarrow Y$ that satisfies \begin{enumerate} \item[1.] no variable in $X$ is a descendant of $T$; \item[2.] $X$ blocks every path between $T$ and $Y$ that contains an arrow into $T$. \end{enumerate} \end{definition}

 Thus, for $X, Y, T$, only one structure can satisfy the back-door criterion, as shown in Fig.~\ref{figure: backdoor}.
 And in the back-door path, it is obtained that